AimHighJoinOrDie/BashLikeABoss/README.md

 Remember to run :PluginInstall in vim after you add plugins (type "vim" in Bash and run from there)

 ## Step 3
 Can you run / compile java programs?

-add ->    export PATH=$PATH:"/C/Program Files/Java/jdk-9.0.1/bin/"
+Add: markdown ''' export PATH=$PATH:"/C/Program Files/Java/jdk-9.0.1/bin/"
+markdown '''
 to the end of your .vimrc or .bashrc .
 This is the command for my particular computer / directory; it could vary for you.
 (Just find where the JDK is and its name.)
-Now, you can run "java HelloWorld" or "javac HelloWorld.java"
+Now, you can run:

+javac HelloWorld.java
+java HelloWorld

 ## Additional Info.
 I have also installed Bash-It on one of my laptops.